ocecenas/Distributed-Data-Platform/README.md

 ## Overview

 This distributed data processing method will retrieve parametric data for selected Manufacturer Parts.
 It will retrieve parametric data for a selected part by using a crawler to search for matches on the Manufacturer/Supplier Website.
 No frameworks will be used to faciliate the data processing (ex.
 Apache Spark or Apache Airflow).

+In this documentation, Puppeteer will be used as the crawler.
+Refer to the API reference here: https://pptr.dev/api/puppeteer.elementhandle

 ![image](https://github.com/ocecenas/Distributed-Data-Platform/assets/46056159/b0f4aff1-d2b7-44d3-aea2-790b0270fac5)